Routinely offered: This course is offered every semester.

 - Accept an internship offer

-- Get the form approved – Once received the Career Director will review the form and, if approved, will notify you and the La Follette School’s Student Services Associate, who will give the student permission to enroll in the course.
+- Once received the Career Director will review the form and, if approved, will give the student permission to enroll in the course.
 NOTE: PA 327 (or an alternative listed below) must be taken concurrently with your internship in order to earn credit towards the certificate.
+It may not be taken retroactively

 - Enroll through the Student Center by the add deadline

-- At the end of the course, all students will complete a summary of the internship experience (See La Follette Internship Summary) to be posted anonymously to the school’s website
+- At the end of the course, all students will complete a summary of the internship experience (see La Follette Internship Summary) to be posted anonymously to the school’s website

 PA 327 satisfies the internship & fieldwork component of the Certificate in Public Policy. and the Certificate in Health Policy.
 PA 327 is a remote/asynchronous course offered during the fall, spring, and summer terms.